 How to read the draft Brexit treaty

-The European Union is to publish a legal draft of its Brexit withdrawal agreement with the UK.
-Here's what to watch out for.
+The European Union has published a legal draft of its Brexit withdrawal agreement with the UK.
+Here's a guide.

 It's the first draft of history